 Employer-Specific Work Authorization

-An E-1 or E-2 alien is authorized to work only for the treaty enterprise and any parent company, subsidiaries, and/or other entities related to the treaty enterprise employer that were identified in the process of adjudicating E treaty status.
-All qualifying E positions must be managerial, supervisory, or require essential skills.
-For employment eligibility verification purposes, an E classification employee presents his or her unexpired passport with the Form I-94 Admission-Departure Record indicating unexpired E-1 or E-2 status.
+An E-1 or E-2 visa holder is authorized to work only for the treaty enterprise and any parent company, subsidiaries, and/or other entities related to the treaty enterprise employer that were identified in the process of adjudicating E treaty status.
+All qualifying E positions must be managerial, supervisory or require essential skills.
+For employment eligibility verification purposes, an E classification employee presents his or her unexpired passport with the electronic copy of his or her Form I-94 Arrival/Departure Record indicating valid, unexpired E-1 or E-2 status.

 Citizens of Mexico or Canada may be denied treaty status if: